You are located in service: RWTHmoodle

 The "Error list" tab shows you detailed information on the errors highlighted in color using the heat map:

-• Check - The column "Check" shows the specific defect, e.g. a missing label of a table.
+• Check - The column "Check" shows the specific defect, e.g. missing context in a link text or a missing label of a table.

 • Existing HTML code - The "Existing HTML code" column shows any existing HTML code.
 Since the identified accessibility deficiencies can often be remedied by adapting the HTML code, the relevant sections of the faulty HTML code are shown here.